5-Day Mountaineering Leadership Course

 Group debrief and sharing over dinner

-Relax and decompress after a long day
+Time set aside for journaling, relaxing, and decompressing after a long day

 Day 4